Probability measures on the path space and the sticky particle system: Sticky particle trajectories

-\begin{proof} Without loss of generality we may consider $x_1,\dots, x_N$ distinct and we argue by induction on $N$.
+\begin{proof} We will argue by induction on $N$.
 For $N=2$, there are two cases.
 The first is when $t\mapsto x_1+tv_1$ and $t\mapsto x_2+tv_2$ never intersect.
 In this scenario, we set \be \gamma_i(t)=x_i+tv_i, \quad t\ge 0 \ee for $i=1,2$.
-Otherwise, there is a first time $s>0$ where the paths $t\mapsto x_i+tv_i$ intersect.
+Otherwise, there is a first time $s\ge 0$ where the paths $t\mapsto x_i+tv_i$ intersect.
 In this case, we set

 where $z:=x_1+sv_1=x_2+sv_2$.